jojo2357/GitHub-Views-Logger/README.md

 I chose not to include .class files in this upload because they frequently don't work properly because my JDK is a few years old and that stuff aint backwards or forwards compatible at this point.

 Also, as a good internet citizen, I try to spread precompiled files as infrequently as possible.
 Moreover, if you are interested in this, I sure home you have the knowhow to compile 2 files.
+Unfortunately, until I rewrite the chart maker in java or some other language, I have to precompile it because QB64 is super unstandard and I am not going to ship a copy of the 500+ MB ide just so the user can compile it themselves.
+(Unlike most languages, qb64's standard library comes with so much stuff including, but not limited to: graphics, file I/O, dynamic arrays, and more which makes it the prime language for making a cuctom chart maker in hours with what I already have.